 - Use a tool to set and monitor OKRs.

-Now, you have the tools and knowledge you need to write objectives and key results.
+Et voilà!
+Hopefully you now have the tools and knowledge you need to write objectives and key results.
 Come back to our blog for more tips for managers and employees alike.